Question: "What does ‘blessed are the merciful’ mean?"

 Answer: Jesus opens His Sermon on the Mount with the Beatitudes, a series of statements describing the blessed life.
 The fifth Beatitude states, “Blessed are the merciful, for they will be shown mercy” (Matthew 5:7).

 First, the word translated “blessed” is one that has the general meaning of “happy” or “joyful.”
-In other words, the person who is merciful will be happy because he will receive mercy.
+It is a spiritual blessedness, a divine satisfaction that comes from a right relationship with God.

 To be merciful is to show forgiveness and compassion to those in need.
 Jesus frequently spoke of this trait.
 In the Lord’s Prayer, He says, “Forgive us our debts, as we also have forgiven our debtors” (Matthew 6:12).
 In Matthew 9:13 Jesus instructs the Pharisees, “Go and learn what this means: ‘I desire mercy, not sacrifice.’
 For I have not come to call the righteous, but sinners.”